 - I really like Lit Charts for studying certain books or authors, whether we’re reading the books or not.
 Let’s face it: you just don’t have time to read every single classic, but with Lit Charts you can get a thorough overview of both books and plays.

 - The Timeline of Classics by IEW (Institute for Excellence in Writing) is excellent and can be used as a guide for K-12.
+Teaching the Classics is a DVD/workbook for using classic literature in your homeschool.

 I adore copywork, and I encourage it for all ages.
 Children in elementary and middle school can begin to write down lines or paragraphs from classic works.
 While they are writing, they improve their neatness, grammar, punctuation, and language.